 Two more ideas I would like to share with you as food for thought: integral health, in the words of the WHO, precedes development.
 It is, in fact, the very source of development.
 The amount of figures on health development and women is endless.
 As an example, I just pick these from recent WHO reports: 40 percent of the world population has no access to electricity or clean fuels.
 This results in 4 million deaths per year, mostly women and children.

 When talking about development cooperation, a joint enterprises and committed action by all the social, economic and political actors, is certainly the most appropriate and valuable way to reach the objectives set by the EU Gender Action Plan, in line with the UNSDGs.
 And, ultimately, a good way to provide every human being with the means to find the best possible conditions for the full development and, of course, for the happiness.
 Thank you all very much.”

 Letizia ended the day by attending the opening of the debate organized by the Spanish Agency for International Cooperation for Development on “Women and girls with disabilities”.

 The Spanish Agency of International Cooperation for Development – AECID, manages the Spanish policy of international cooperation.

-Letizia with the delegates and participates of the AECID.
+Letizia with the delegates and participants of the AECID.

-Coming to sartorial details of the day, Queen Letizia chose the colour that she carries with confidence –Red.
-She brought back the red suit form Spanish label Roberto Torretta that she debuted in Valladolid at commemoration event in this March.
+Coming to sartorial details of the day, Queen Letizia chose the color that she carries with confidence –Red.
+She brought back the red suit form Spanish label Roberto Torretta that she debuted in Valladolid at a commemoration event in this March.